 If people in an organization do not feel psychologically safe, they will either quit or become detached from the group.
 The latter can be more harmful because disengaged team members can be resentful, unproductive, and obstructive to organizational initiatives.
 In other words, the lack of psychological safety at work has major consequences for the business and for employees.
-Meanwhile, a safe workplace can aid you in retaining your top employees and ensuring that employees are making valuable contributions.
+Meanwhile, a safe workplace allows you to retain your top employees and ensure that employees are making valuable contributions.

 Another consequence of the lack of security when speaking up is that the organization will not be able to prevent failure because people are uncomfortable talking about practices that are ineffective.
 When employees are fearful and unengaged, the organization will lose the opportunity to maximize their talents and strengths.

 A climate of fear and uncertainty hurts innovation while a climate of respect and trust will elevate all the organization’s initiatives.
 Hence, building a workplace founded on psychological safety can boost employee morale and is crucial for every stakeholder.

 Psychological safety at work begins with a feeling of belonging.
 Before employees can even formulate and verbalize ideas for improving the organization, they need to feel that they are accepted.
 Otherwise, employees will not take the risk of asking questions and making bold suggestions.

 Dr. Timothy Clark, author of The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation, outlined the four stages that employees need to pass through before they feel comfortable enough to challenge the workplace’s status quo.